CENTER FOR DOCUMENTARY EXPRESSION AND ART

 2000-2003

-Between 2000-2002, CDA joined with the Utah Science Center and Global Artways to found The Leonardo, an Art, Culture, and Science Center.
-Between 2000-2002, CDA also produced “Faces and Voices of Refugee Youth,” a collection of intimate portraits and interviews with refugee children and teens attending Salt Lake City schools.
+Between 2000-2002, CDA collaborated with the Utah Science Center and Global Artways to develop “The Leonardo: an Art, Culture, and Science Center.”
+At this time, CDA also produced “Faces and Voices of Refugee Youth,” a collection of intimate portraits and interviews with refugee children and teens attending SLC schools.
 The project received the 2002 Utah Education Association’s Charles E. Bennett Award for Human and Civil Rights and the 2003 NEA Appelgate-Dorros Award for Peace and International Understanding.
 Click for more.

-In 2003 Salt Lake City residents passed a $10.3M general obligation to renovate the former downtown library building and establish The Leonardo: an Art, Culture, and Science Center.
-Also in 2003, CDA brought in the traveling exhibit “After September 11: Images From Ground Zero” by photographer Joel Meyerowitz.
+In 2003 Salt Lake City residents passed a $10.3 million General Obligation Bond to renovate the 100,000 square foot downtown library and establish The Leonardo: An Art, Culture, and Science Center.
+CDA also brought in the traveling exhibit “After September 11: Images From Ground Zero” by celebrated color photographer Joel Meyerowitz.
 Meyerowitz was the only photographer given unimpeded access to the cleanup of the World Trade Center site.
-From a collection of more than 8,000 images, he created a traveling exhibit that toured nationally and internationally.

 2005-2012